AutoJenny/blog/docs/newsletter/block-editors.md

 # Newsletter Block Editors

-This document describes the block editor system for managing newsletter content with automated suggestions and human override capabilities.
+This document provides an overview of the block editor system.
+For detailed documentation on each block type, see the individual block documentation files.

 ## Overview